CodeStitchOfficial/Intermediate-Website-Kit-SASS/README.md

 intuitive, but feel free to experiment with using this panel first.
 With this kit, you can add _featured_ to the comma-separated list of tags to have them show up as so in the frontend.

+Should you wish to extend the "Featured Articles" functionality to group similar pieces of content in additional ways, you are welcome to add more tags as you see fit.
+Post "groups" can then be accessed under the `collections` object.
+For example, in `_includes/components/featured-post.html`, you can see that the featured posts are rendered by looping over the `collections.featured` array, which contains all the posts with the "featured" tag.
+You can then use a similar way to render your own collections, by accessing the applicably named collection array as shown.

 <a name="deployment"></a>

 ## Deployment